Yorker platform plan, $29.99/mo

 Ready to take a look?

-Start free — no credit card — and try Yorker against your existing Checkly checks side-by-side.
-The Checkly importer ships in the next CLI release; until then, you can hand-author a handful of monitors in minutes via the CLI or web UI.
+Start free, no credit card, and try Yorker against your existing Checkly checks side-by-side.
+Hand-author a handful of monitors in minutes via the CLI or web UI to see the OTel-native telemetry and filmstrip experience for yourself.